Deborahhm/Deborahhm/README.md

 I love technology, design, and illustrations.
 I am a Full Stack developer student and I love CSS :heartpulse:

-🎓 Bachelor of science and technology at UFRN
+:mortar_board: Bachelor of science and technology at UFRN

-🎓 I studied mechatronic engineering at UFRN
+:mortar_board: I studied mechatronic engineering at UFRN

 :computer: currently a Full Stack developer student at Digital College and Front-end developer student at